Adversarial training approach for local data debiasing: Related work

 \section{Related work}

 In recent years, many approaches have been developed to enhance the fairness of machine learning algorithms.
-Most of these techniques can be classified into three families of approaches, namely (1) the \emph{preprocessing approach}~\cite{CRWAA-ALFR2016,Feldman2014,VFAE2015,Zemel2013} in which fairness is achieved by changing the characteristics of the input data (\emph{e.g.} by suppressing undesired correlations with the sensitive attribute), (2) the \emph{algorithmic modification approach} (also sometimes called \emph{constrained optimization}) in which the learning algorithm is adapted to ensure that it is fair by design~\cite{FairnessConsZafar2015,kamishima2012fairness} and (3) the \emph{postprocessing approach} that modifies the output of the learning algorithm to increase the level of fairness~\cite{Kamiran2010,hardt2016equality}.
-We refer the interested reader to~\cite{ACompFairEnInter2018} for a recent survey comparing the different fairness enhancing methods.
-Due to the limited space and as our approach falls within the preprocessing approach, we will review afterwards only the main methods of this category.
+Most of these techniques can be classified into three families of approaches, namely (1) the \emph{preprocessing approach}~\cite{CRWAA-ALFR2016,Feldman2014,VFAE2015,Zemel2013} in which fairness is achieved by changing the characteristics of the input data (\emph{e.g.} by suppressing undesired correlations with the sensitive attribute), (2) the \emph{algorithmic modification approach} (also sometimes called \emph{constrained optimization}) in which the learning algorithm is adapted to ensure that it is fair by design~\cite{FairnessConsZafar2015,kamishima2012fairness} and (3) the \emph{postprocessing approach} that modifies the output of the learning algorithm to increase the level of fairness~\cite{Kamiran2010,hardt2016equality}\footnote{We refer the interested reader to~\cite{ACompFairEnInter2018} for a recent survey comparing the different fairness-enhancing methods.}.
+Due to the limited space and as our approach falls within the preprocessing approach~\cite{CRWAA-ALFR2016,Feldman2014,VFAE2015,Zemel2013} in which fairness is achieved by changing the characteristics of the input data (\emph{e.g.} by suppressing undesired correlations with the sensitive attribute), we will review afterwards only methods of this category that makes use of an adversarial training.

-Among the seminal works in fairness enhancement, in~\cite{Feldman2014} the authors have developed a framework that consists in translating conditional distributions of each of the datasets' attributes by shifting them towards a median distribution.
-While this approach is straightforward, it does not take into account unordered categorical attributes as well as correlations that might arise due to a combination of attributes, which we address in this work.

-Zemel and co-authors~\cite{Zemel2013} have proposed to learn a fair representation of data based on a set of prototypes, which preserves the outcome prediction accuracy and allows an accurate reconstruction of original profiles.
-Each prototype can equally identify groups based on sensitive attribute values.
-This technique has been one of the pioneering work in mitigating fairness by changing the representation space of the data.

-However, for this approach to work, the definition of the set of prototypes is highly critical.
-In the same direction, the authors in~\cite{calmon2017optimized} have learned an optimal randomized mapping for removing group-based discrimination while limiting the distortion introduced at profiles and distributions levels to preserve utility.
-Similarly, Louizos and co-authors~\cite{VFAE2015} used a variational auto-encoder~\cite{kingma2013auto} to improve fairness by choosing a prior distribution independently of the group membership and removing differences across groups with the maximum mean discrepancy~\cite{gretton2007kernel}.